Churchgoers rated mental health support from their church as good, yet many churches unaware.

 Churchgoers who had sought or received treatment for a mental health issue in the last 2 years, were asked to rate the support they received from their church in regard to their mental health.

-Research findings from the 2016 NCLS reveal that some 17%, or one in six, church attenders had sought or received treatment for a mental health issue in the last 2 years.
+Research findings from the 2021 NCLS reveal that one in five church attenders (19%) sought or received treatment for a mental health issue in the previous 2 years, a slight increase from 17% in 2016.

-Those attenders who had sought or received mental health treatment, were asked to rate the support they received from their local church, in regard to their mental health.
+Those attenders who had sought or received mental health treatment, were asked to rate the support they received from their local church, with regard to their mental health.

-Some 37% gave a favourable rating of the support they received from their church, with 14% rating it as excellent and 23% as good.
-Around one in ten, 11%, rated the support from their church as adequate.
+Around four in ten (39%) give a favourable rating of the support they receive from their church, with 14% rating it as excellent and 25% as good.
+Some 12% rate the support from their church as adequate.

 Did Australians draw on spiritual practices more or less during this year of crisis 2020?